Keys to Ascension: Post-production

 Towards the end of the album's mixing stage, Fletcher had to end his involvement due to touring commitments with Steve Lukather.
 He had completed mixing the live tracks but the studio songs were incomplete, leading Squire to suggest Billy Sherwood, who had performed additional guitars on the Talk tour, to complete it with Smith.

 After recording, Howe had planned to remain in the studio and update his vocal tracks over the course of four days, yet his time there was extended to five weeks.
 He oversaw the mixing process as he and the producers wished for an end product that he was happy with, as he was unable to attend the sessions for the previous two Yes-related albums he had played on.
 Anderson visited the studio each day during this time.
-He later recalled this time in a negative light, pointing out the lack of support from the whole band, working to get the album sounding right without pay, and the lack of appreciation for his efforts.
+Howe later recalled this time in a negative light, pointing out the lack of support from the whole band, working to get the album sounding right without pay, and the lack of appreciation for his efforts.
 He concluded: "I thought, 'Wow, never again.
 Don't call me with a project like that".
 When it came to producing Keys to Ascension 2, the band agreed to have Sherwood produce the studio tracks on Keys to Ascension 2 (1997).
 Wakeman was particularly happy with Sherwood's involvement with the project, complimenting his way of working and getting the best performance out of each member.

 The album's artwork was designed by Roger Dean, and includes one titled "Arches Mist".
 The front cover features the band's logo used through the 1970s and the square shaped one he designed for their thirteenth studio album, Union (1991).